koenw/stratum/README.md

 `nixos-rebuild switch --target-host 2001:db8:babe:babe::1234 --use-remote-sudo --flake '.#pitime'`

+Now that you have a running system the `stratum.nixosModules.sdImage` module is no longer needed and can be removed from your configuration, e.g. to get rid of the initial *stratum* local user.

 See the [options reference](./docs/options.md) for an overview of available options.

-> Now that you have a running system the `stratum.nixosModules.sdImage` module
-> is no longer needed and can be removed from your configuration, e.g. to get
-> rid of the initial *stratum* local user.

 #### Example `flake.nix`

-After the initial bootstrap you can remove the `stratum.nixosModules.sdImage` module (otherwise this flake can be identical to the one above):

 ```nix
 (...)